 Guidelines for Authors to Submit a Manuscript

 The paper should be unique and not published or under consideration for publication elsewhere.
 All authors should read and approve authorship responsibility and publication ethics principles presented on our website.
 All authors should provide a competing interest statement.
-One author should be designated as the corresponding author, with their contact details and postal address provided.
+One author should be designated as the corresponding author, with their contact details and the postal address provided.
 All abstracts should be structured.
-The following types of manuscripts are accepted: original article, review article, hypothesis, editorial, letter, and case report (preferably with a comprehensive literature review).
+The following types of manuscripts are accepted: original articles, review articles, hypotheses, editorials, letters, and case reports (preferably with a comprehensive literature review).

 Requirements for Different Types of Articles

 Original articles: An original article should contain a structured abstract, 3–5 keywords, introduction, methods, results, discussion, conclusions, ethical declaration, funding, acknowledgment, and references.
 There is no restriction on the number of supporting documents.
 Randomized clinical trials (RCTs) should be registered at any RCT Registries approved by the WHO.

 Case reports (preferably with a comprehensive literature review): A case report should contain a structured abstract, 3–5 keywords, introduction, case presentation, discussion, conclusions, ethical declaration, funding, acknowledgment, and references.
 The structured abstract of this article type should consist of a background, case presentation, and conclusions.
 Informed consent should be obtained from the patients to report their cases.
 The Journal retains the right to ask for the original signed informed consent form.

 Review articles: Review articles, especially systematic reviews, or meta-analyses are most welcome.
 The protocol of the study should adhere to the PRISMA guideline.